Lucas-Wenck/rock-paper-scissor/README.md

 # rock-paper-scissor

-This project was to create a rock, paper, scissors game that was playable only on the console of the browser.

-Version 1 of project playing the game only on the js console.
-I am going to come back to add GUI features on a later date.
+Did the basic of the GUI by using DOM, might come back again to use all inline styles in a external sheet later.